security-geeks/JReFrameworker/tutorial/hidden_file.md

 	}

 Now that our test logic is using whatever implementation of `java.io.File` exists in the runtime environment we can run it again as a standard Java application.
 It should return true as is the normal expectation of the runtime.
 To run `Test` again with the modified runtime use the JReFrameworker *Run* or *Debug* launch profile as shown in the image below.
-Running with either of these launch profiles runs `Test` in the modified runtime (located at `<project>/runtimes/rt.jar`).
-If everything was done correctly, the test program should return false!

 <center>
 ![Decompiled Original Method](/JReFrameworker/tutorial/hidden_file_images/JReFrameworkerRunConfiguration.png)
 </center>

+Running with either of these launch profiles runs `Test` in the modified runtime (located at `<project>/runtimes/rt.jar`).
+If everything was done correctly, the test program should return false!
+We will cover the steps to deploy the module's bytecode manipulations on a victims machine in a later step.

+At this point you can save and share your module with others by right clicking on the project and navigating to `Export...` &gt; `General` &gt; `Archive File` and saving the project as an archive file.

+You can download the module created during this tutorial [here](https://ben-holland.com/JReFrameworker/module/hidden_file.zip).